 The causes of fatigue come from the nervous tension that we accumulate.
 Did you know that this tension comes from the negative feelings that we experience?

-By learning to work in a relaxed way, by relaxing at every opportunity and by creating multiple short breaks between each stage of your day, you will combat destructive and demoralising fatigue.
+By learning to work in a relaxed way, by relaxing at every opportunity, and by creating multiple short breaks between each stage of your day, you will combat destructive and demoralizing fatigue.

 How to avoid fatigue and remain youthful!

 Follow this advice in order to avoid fatigue.

 - Do not focus on other people’s faults, instead look at their qualities.

 - Take an interest in your neighbors, in those around you.

 - Establish your program for the next day before you go to bed.

 - Find opportunities to relax every day.
 Lie on the floor and breathe slowly, releasing all your tension.